metamystical/mdht/README.md

 Argument | Description
 ---------|------------
-ih | infohash, *id* of a torrent values | array of peer *locations* which have the torrent with infohash ih target | *id* of BEP44 data v | BEP44 data stored in or retrieved from the DHT (object, buffer, string or number) mutableSalt | if immutable BEP44 data then *false* or *''*; if mutable data then *true* if no salt, or *salt* (non-empty string or buffer -- string will be converted to buffer, buffer will be truncated to 64 bytes) resetTarget | if not null, a target used to reset the timeout of previously stored mutable data (v is ignored in this case)
+ih | infohash, *id* of a torrent target | *id* of BEP44 data v | BEP44 data stored in or retrieved from the DHT (object, buffer, string or number) mutableSalt | if immutable BEP44 data then *false* or *''*; if mutable data then *true* if no salt, or *salt* (non-empty string or buffer -- string will be converted to buffer, buffer will be truncated to 64 bytes) resetTarget | if not null, a target used to reset the timeout of previously stored mutable data (v is ignored in this case) k | public key used to make a mutable target; if null, local public key is used

 Property | Description
 ---------|------------
-seq | sequence number (int) of mutable data sig | ed25519 signature of salt, v and seq (64-byte buffer) k | public key used to make a mutable target and to sign and verify mutable data (32-byte buffer); if null, local public key is used socket | node socket, object version of node *location* { address: (string), port: (int) }
+values | array of peer *locations* which have the torrent with infohash ih target | computed *id* of BEP44 data v | BEP44 data actually stored; may be a retrieved value if resetTarget is used salt | salt actually used (<= 64-byte buffer) seq | sequence number (int) of mutable data; outgoing/incoming for putData/getData k | public key used to sign and verify mutable data (32-byte buffer) sig | ed25519 signature of salt, v and seq (64-byte buffer)

 #### update is a function which signals the calling program and is called with two arguments (key, value)